limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

 VIPR Epics completed                              | Complete     |
-Routing tab in VIPR workbook completed            | No    | Early migration; intake workbook not yet deployed 100% complete pre-intake checklist                |  No   | Checklist under development by CAS; not yet available COMPLETED ALL (PRE Intake) Tasks                  | Complete   | Early migration; many processes, tools, and exit criteria not yet in place.
+Routing tab in VIPR workbook completed            | No    | Early migration; intake workbook not yet deployed 100% complete pre-intake checklist                |  No   | Checklist under development by CAS; not yet available COMPLETED ALL (PRE Intake) Tasks                  | Complete   | Early migration; many ECSO processes, tools, and exit criteria not yet in place.

 ### OIT Unified Intake (VIPR)
 Task                                                          | Status   | Comments (only if yellow or red)